-“I think they use this application to change the face from man to woman, with glasses, with beard, with hat, with ears from cat to make fun of us, I think, I don’t know.”
+“I think they use this application to change the face from man to woman, with glasses, with beard, with hat, with ears from cat to make fun of us.”

-After one hour in the police station, they were told that now they would be transfered to Sarajevo (BiH) and got into the same 2 vans by which they arrived.
-In the van that the respondent was sitting in, the officers asked for all their registration papers from Montenegro, tore them up while driving and brought the three families to the same place near the abandoned farmhouse where they were picked up before.
+After one hour in the police station, they were informed that now they would be transferred to Sarajevo (BiH).
+The group were loaded into the same two vans from which they had arrived.
+In the van, the officers asked for all their registration papers from Montenegro, tore them up and brought the three families to the same place near the abandoned farmhouse where they were first picked up.

-While the other two families got off the car without any protest to enter the farmhouse, the respondent’s father and mother tried to discuss with the officers and wanted to know why they are not brought to Sarajevo (BiH) but to this dirty place instead.
-At this point, two officers started shouting at the respondent’s family in Bosnian language and punching his father and himself in the ribs, also trying to beat his 15-year-old brother but the respondent’s mothere prevented them from doing so.
-All this happened in less than one minute.
+As the other two families exited the car and entered the farmhouse, the respondent’s father and mother asked the officers why they were not brought to Sarajevo (BiH) but to this unsanitary place instead.
+In response, two officers started shouting at the respondent’s family in Bosnian.
+They punched the father and older son in the ribs.
+Next, they attempted to beat the younger boy of 15-years, but the mother prevented them from doing so.

 The officers left and the three families spent the night in the old farmhouse.